athanase-matabaro/SRC-Research-Lab/release/medium_article.md

 *This work was conducted at SRC Research Lab as part of Phase H.4: Adaptive CAQ Leaderboard Integration & Public Benchmark Release.
 All code, data, and benchmarks are released under the MIT license.*

-*Special thanks to the open-source community and to Claude (Anthropic AI) for collaborative development and rigorous testing.*
+*Special thanks to the open-source community for inspiration and to the NumPy, SciPy, and pytest projects for excellent tooling.*

 ---